SwiftyJoeyy/swift-networking/README.md

-# swift-networking
+# Swift Networking

-**swift-networking** is a modern Swift networking library built entirely around a **declarative programming model**.
+**Swift Networking** is a modern Swift networking library built entirely around a **declarative programming model**.
 From defining requests to configuring clients and handling responses, everything is expressed clearly and fluentlyy.

 Inspired by **Swift** & **SwiftUI**’s design philosophy, it allows you to define network behavior in a way that is readable, modular, and test-friendly — all while keeping boilerplate to a minimum.